Chymyst/chymyst-core/doc/chymyst01.md

 The simulator will start many reactions concurrently whenever their input molecules are available.

-## Using chemistry for concurrent computation
+## Concurrent computations on the chemical machine

 The “chemical machine” is implemented by the runtime engine of `JoinRun`.
 Now, rather than merely watch as reactions happen, we are going to use this engine for running actual concurrent programs.

 To this end, we are going to modify the “chemical machine” as follows:

-1. Each molecule in the soup is now required to _carry a value_.
+1. Each molecule in the soup is required to _carry a value_.
 Molecule values are strongly typed: A molecule of a given sort (such as `a` or `b`) can only carry values of some fixed type (such as `Boolean` or `String`).

-2. Since molecules must carry values, we now need to specify a value of the correct type when injecting a new molecule into the soup.
+2. Since molecules must carry values, we now need to specify a value of the correct type when we inject a new molecule into the soup.

-3. For the same reason, reactions that inject new molecules will now need to put values on each of the output molecules.
-These output values must be functions of the values carried by the input molecules of the reaction.
-Therefore, each reaction will now need to carry a Scala expression (called the **reaction body**), which will compute the new output values and inject the output molecules.
+3. For the same reason, reactions that produce new molecules will now need to put values on each of the output molecules.
+These output values must be _functions of the input values_, -- that is, of the values carried by the input molecules consumed by this reaction.
+Therefore, each reaction will now need to carry a Scala expression (called the **reaction body**) that will compute the new output values and inject the output molecules.

-In this way, the chemical machine will perform computations whenever reactions occur.
+In this way, the chemical machine can be programmed to run arbitrary computations.

 We will use the syntax such as `b(123)` to denote molecule values.
 In a chemical law, the syntax `b(123)` means that the molecule `b` carries an integer value `123`.